baileyheit/Spotify_DataScience/project/project.md

 acousticness.

-For each of these variables, we took the highest 25% of the data (“High” danceability, energy, liveness etc.) and the lowest 25% of the data (“Low” danceability, energy, liveness etc.) and conducted a 95% confidence interval test for the difference in mean popularities between the two.
+For each of these variables, we took the highest 25% of the data (“High” danceability, energy, loudness and acousticness.) and the lowest 25% of the data (“Low” danceability, energy, loudness, and acousticness) and conducted a 95% confidence interval test for the difference in mean popularities between the two.

 ##### Danceability